-But if the content was deemed to be rubbish when it was free, how can it now have value simply because you’ve had to pay to distribute it?
+But if a particular piece of content was deemed to be rubbish when it was free, how can it now have value simply just because you’ve had to pay to distribute it?

 If your business has a Facebook page, what are your plans for moving forward?

 From our side we’ve been reducing our Facebook updates gradually since the beginning of the year – and letting our audience know, along the way.
 Over the next few weeks we’re going to be phasing things out even more.
 We’re lucky in that our main lead-generation activities (email, social media, and SEO) continue to be successful for us.
 However I really feel for all of those businesses who are now stuck between a rock and a hard place.

 Facebook can still play an important part in an organization’s social initiatives – conversations, education, information, and so on.
 Moreover advertising on Facebook, if it’s well thought-out, can definitely generate sales leads.
 But for most businesses, posting (unpaid) updates with the expectation of generating leads is going to lead to disappointment.

 Again, that’s the total opposite for Facebook ads.
 If you have any kind of budget, Facebook’s comprehensive advertising tools are truly awesome.
 You can create various kinds of ads – including video – and slice’n’dice your target audience in every which way.
 Properly executed, Facebook advertising can deliver stunning results – we’ve seen it time and time again with client campaigns, as well as ads we’ve run ourselves for our own lead-generation.